matthijsgroen/fp-experiments/posts/1-intro.md

 # My journey in learning Functional Programming

-Hi I'm Matthijs Groen, Frond-end developer at Kabisa, and I would like to share my experiences with diving into the concepts of Functional Programming.
+Hi, I'm Matthijs Groen, a front-end developer at [Kabisa](https://www.kabisa.nl/) and I would like to share my experiences with diving into the concepts of Functional Programming.

 Before we dive into the Functional Programming (FP) goodness, I'd like to share where I was coming from, and why I had so much trouble adjusting to the FP concepts.

-I spend most of my developer life writing Object Oriented code, and even some procedural code before that.
-In Object oriented programming (at least how I was taught) How you name objects, methods etc. mattered.
+I spent most of my developer life writing object-oriented code, and some procedural code before that.
+In object-oriented programming (at least how I was taught) how you name objects, methods etc. matters.

-I have worked with Ruby on Rails for years.
+I have worked with [Ruby on Rails](https://rubyonrails.org/) for years.
 Not only was everything an object in that language, Rails itself is a framework with "conventions".
 These conventions make you productive in some cases, but also make you feel trapped in others.

 ```ruby
 3.times do